blakgeek/cordova-plugin-cocoapods-support/README.md

 With this plugin you can define your plugin or project CocoaPods dependencies right in your xml.

 After adding this plugin be sure to open the .xcworkspace in XCode instead of the .xcodeproj.
+You will also have to open the new workspace in XCode at least once so that the necessary schemes are created before the commandline build will work.

+I'm trying to figure out a better solution but for now this is all I've got.

 Note: Dependencies defined in the config.xml take precedence of dependencies defined in plugin's.